shinijs/logger/docs/guide/configuration.md

 When `LOG_FILE_ENABLED=true`:

 - Logs are written to files in the directory specified by `LOG_FILE_PATH`
-- Files are automatically rotated daily
+- **File logging works simultaneously with pretty printing** - you can have both console output (with pretty formatting) and file logging enabled at the same time
-- File naming: `app-YYYY-MM-DD.log`
+- Files are named: `app.log` (single file, not rotated by default)
 - Directory is created automatically if it doesn't exist

 See [File Rotation](/advanced/file-rotation) for more details.